KxSystems/ml/xval/README.md

-# Cross Validation
+# Cross validation

-The functions contained in this folder surround the implementation of various cross validation procedures, both time series and non time series in nature.
-The goal of this library is to make such procedures available to kdb+ users using a q-like syntax.
+The functions contained in this folder surround the implementation of various cross-validation procedures, both timeseries and non-timeseries in nature.
+The goal of this library is to make such procedures available to you through a q-like syntax.

 ## Functionality

-Within this folder, users will find `xval.q` which contains base-level implementations of cross validation procedures, grid/random/Sobol-random hyperparameter searching methods and multi-processing procedures.
+Within this folder `xval.q` contains base-level implementations of cross-validation procedures, grid/random/Sobol-random hyperparameter searching methods and multi-processing procedures.

 ## Requirements